skip to main content

 Installation optionsOrder online

-Starlink doesn’t offer professional installation, so you’ll have to set up your equipment yourself.
+Starlink offers professional installation for $199, but you can opt to set up your equipment yourself for free.
 Although it’s much simpler to install than the equipment for GSO satellite service, doing any work on your roof can be dangerous if you don’t have experience doing it.
 If you’re not confident installing your dish on your roof, we suggest that you contact a friend or hire a local handyman for assistance.
-Starlink has also struggled with the logistics of getting equipment to new customers, with the wait lasting up to 11 months at one point.
+If you sign up for the Residential Max plan, you’ll get free professional installation.

 Viasat offers free professional installation with credit approval, which definitely takes a lot of the headache out of switching providers if you qualify.